scottgriv/batch-useful_bat_files/README.md

 ## Getting Started

-Each Batch File (located in the root of this repository) contains a description of what it does and how to use it. <br>
+Each Batch File (located in the [source](./source/) folder of this repository) contains a description of what it does and how to use it. <br>

 Additionally, some of the Batch File contain a `:HELP` section that will display the description and usage when the Batch File is executed with the `/?` parameter.